TheFlamingPumpkinDevWork/player/README.md

 1. Open **Playnite** in **Desktop Mode**
 2. Scroll to your game and type **F3** to edit game details
 3. Go to **Advanced** tab and set the version name in the **Version** field (like *Game of the Year Edition*, *Definitive Edition*...)
-4. Delete de version name in the game title if it exists
+4. Delete version name in the game title if it exists

 ## Customize
 To change aspects like the theme color or display items, you'll need the **Theme Options** add-on.
 This allows for easy customization without manually editing theme files.
 Follow these steps to get started: